Hodge Theory for Combinatorial Geometries: Introduction

 In Section \ref{SectionLCConjectures}, we show that the Hodge-Riemann relations, which are in fact stronger than the hard Lefschetz theorem, imply Conjecture \ref{ConjectureCharacteristic} and Conjecture \ref{ConjectureIndependence}.
 We remark that, in the context of projective toric varieties, a similar reasoning leads to the Alexandrov-Fenchel inequality on mixed volumes of convex bodies.
 In this respect, broadly speaking the approach of the present paper can be viewed as following Rota's idea that log-concavity conjectures should follow from their relation with the theory of mixed volumes of convex bodies, see \cite{Kung}.

 There are other combinatorial approaches to intersection theory for matroids.
 Mikhalkin et. al. introduced an integral Hodge structure for arbitrary matroids modeled on the cohomology of hyperplane arrangement complements \cite{IKMZ}.
 Adiprasito and Bj\"orner showed that an analogue of the Lefschetz hyperplane section theorem holds for all smooth (i.e.\ locally matroidal) projective tropical varieties \cite{ABj-pr}.
-We will discuss the relations with the above perspectives on Hodge theory for matroids in the upcoming paper \cite{AHK2}.

-Theorem \ref{MainTheoremIntroduction} should be compared with the counterexample to a version of Hodge conjecture for positive currents in \cite{BH}: The example used in \cite{BH} gives a tropical variety that satisfies the Poincar\'e duality, the hard Lefschetz theorem, but not the Hodge-Riemann relations.
-We will also discuss this in detail in \cite{AHK2}.
+Theorem \ref{MainTheoremIntroduction} should be compared with the counterexample to a version of Hodge conjecture for positive currents in \cite{BH}: The example used in \cite{BH} gives a tropical variety that satisfies Poincar\'e duality, the hard Lefschetz theorem, but not the Hodge-Riemann relations.

 Finally, we remark that Zilber and Hrushovski have worked on subjects related to intersection theory for finitary combinatorial geometries, see \cite{Hrushovski}.
 At present the relationship between their approach and ours is unclear.